manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
+Isolation of configuration-related data and data that can help control the business/domain logic to some extent to a central place like a Database can help in the maintainability, deployability and agility of the system in the long run.
+These details otherwise generally available in service layer require frequent development efforts/deployment efforts to accommodate changes.
+Considering the Travel Industry and how heavily its components are regulated by the government, it will be a good practice to build a system which can quickly respond to changes and work internationally.

-Isolation of Interface integration details, Email configurations and permissions, and International compliance standards from the code to a database is a differentiating factor in our design approach.
+In the Road Warrior System, the isolation of Interface integration details, Email configurations and filters, and International compliance standards from the code to a database is a differentiating factor in our design approach.
+The International Standards compliance will be controlled through a database ensuring that it's easy to deploy and operate in different countries and the logic required for that country will be applied from the database.

-This will help bring flexibility in management without any alternations to service.
+This will also bring flexibility in maintenance without any development efforts on services.

-As part of the architecture to make it International Standards compliant we want to keep the Road Warrior solution flexible to various configurational aspects.

-Configurational attributes being in the Config database will simplify these controls and process

 **Decision**
-We will use Config Database for Interface, Email configs, International compliance standards in Road Warrior
+We will use the Configuration Database for Interface, Email configs, and International compliance controls in Road Warrior.

 **Consequences**
 Positive:
-+ Easy management integration interfaces.
++ Easy management of integration interfaces.
 Any modifications can be easily achieved
 + Compliance with international standards can be easily achieved by modification of configurations alone

 Negative: